hdensity/tomcat-hardened-docs/README.md

 Note that containers that inherit this container and have overridden `entrypoint.sh` will have to take into account user `tomcat` is no longer assumed in the `Dockerfile`.
 Rather the `tomcat` user is now created within the `entrypoint.sh` and those overriding `entrypoint.sh` should take this fact into account.
 Also note that this UID/GID configuration option will not work on operating systems where Docker is not native (e.g., macOS).

+# Contributing

+To contribute to this project, have a look at the github repositories [hdensity/tomcat-hardened](https://github.com/hdensity/tomcat-hardened) and [hdensity/tomcat-hardened-docs](https://github.com/hdensity/tomcat-hardened-docs).
+Feed free to file an issue or create pull requests.

+# Acknowledgements

+* The official [tomcat docker](https://github.com/docker-library/tomcat) and [documentation](https://github.com/docker-library/docs/tree/master/tomcat) github projects ([Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0))
+* [Unidata/tomcat-docker](https://github.com/Unidata/tomcat-docker) for the inspiration to create this project (and a big part of this README.md) ([BSD 3-Clause License](https://github.com/Unidata/tomcat-docker/blob/master/LICENSE))

 # License

 View [license information](https://www.apache.org/licenses/LICENSE-2.0) for the software contained in this image.